focs-lab/rapid/README.md

 RAPID is a lightweight framework for implementing dynamic race detection engines.

-RAPID uses [RVPredict][2]'s instrumentation mechanism for logging program executions (_traces_).
+For the sake of simplicity, RAPID does not support its own logging mehanism but can leverage instrumentation of external tools ---  [RVPredict][2] or [RoadRunner][12] --- for logging program executions (_traces_).
 On top of this, RAPID provides functionality for reading these traces.
 RAPID also supports two more trace formats: CSV and STD, described below.

-RAPID currently implements two race detection engines : HB and [WCP][1].

 ### Trace Formats